 Below is a list of 20 CRM experts on Twitter who we believe are the top thought leaders on CRM.
 Some of them are veterans while others are simply enthusiasts who love sharing their views and insights through Twitter and other social media channels.

-13 years on, and today’s customers are getting invitations to all sorts of wild and elaborate parties.
-So if you aren’t nailing your customer experience in 2017 you’ve every chance that your clients, and potential clients, will slip out the back door and wander off to the banquet next door.
+Thirteen years later, and today’s customers are getting invitations to all sorts of wild and elaborate parties.
+If you aren’t nailing your customer experience in 2017, it’s likely that your current and potential clients will slip out the back door and wander off to the party next door.

 Gartner defines customer experience as “the practice of designing and reacting to customer interactions so as to meet or exceed expectations and increase customer satisfaction, loyalty and advocacy.”
-The customer journey should underpin your strategies for sales, marketing, customer service, and more – essentially any area of your business that touches clients.
+The customer journey should underpin your strategies for sales, marketing, customer service– essentially, any area of your business that interacts with clients.

 25 percent of employees leave their jobs within the first 60 days at a company, according to recent research.
 Imagine that.
 It sure makes you appreciate how crucial it is for modern organizations to focus on their employee onboarding process.